raspberrypilearning/sensing-space/lesson-4/lesson.md

 1. One method would be to place a freezer block beneath the first bag, or even place ice inside the bag.

-1. Another method would be to use a *hygroscopic* substance such as *silica gel*, salt or rice.
+1. Another method would be to use a hygroscopic substance such as silica gel, salt or rice.

 1. Students can then compare the humidity when actively removing some water vapour from the air.